dirschn/dirschn.github.io/_pages/about.md

 **Ruby on Rails Expert:** Discovered Rails during my time at UMass Transit IT and fell in love with the framework's emphasis on convention over configuration.
 Built multiple production applications and learned the importance of maintainable code.

-**Modern JavaScript Expertise:** Extensive experience with modern JavaScript principles and TypeScript, from complex frontend applications to full-stack development.
-Comfortable with contemporary frameworks like React and Vue.js as well as advanced language features.
+**Modern JavaScript/TypeScript Expertise:** Extensive experience with ES6+ JavaScript and TypeScript, from complex frontend applications to full-stack development.
+Comfortable with contemporary frameworks like React, Next.js, Angular, and Vue.js as well as advanced language features.

-**Multi-Language Adaptability:** Successfully transitioned between PHP content management systems, Python web applications, and Node.js APIs, demonstrating the ability to pick up new technologies quickly.
+**Multi-Language Adaptability:** Successfully transitioned between PHP content management systems, Python web applications, Go backend services, and Node.js APIs, demonstrating the ability to pick up new technologies quickly.

 ## Beyond the Keyboard